Does Hydrogen Water Really Work? What the Science Actually Says

 Cure-All Status: Hydrogen water is not a cure-all.
 It’s not a replacement for exercise, sleep, or a decent diet.
 It’s a supplement with modest benefits in specific areas.

-Why It Actually Works (The Mechanism)
+Why It Works (The Mechanism)

 Hydrogen gas (H2) is a selective antioxidant.
 It targets the most damaging free radicals (hydroxyl radicals and peroxynitrite) without interfering with beneficial cellular signaling.

-1. PPB Matters More Than You Think
+1. PPB Matters

-Studies generally use hydrogen water with 0.5-1.5 PPM (500-1,500 PPB).
-The Dr. Water HydroPitcher hits 1,400 PPB, which is in that range.
-The Echo Go+ hits 1,200 PPB.
-These are legitimate therapeutic doses.
+Studies generally use hydrogen water between 0.5-1.5 PPM (500-1,500 PPB).
+Our top-rated pitcher, the Dr. Water HydroPitcher, hits ~1,500 PPB.
+The Echo Go+ hits 1,195 PPB.
+Both are within the studied therapeutic range.

 2. Drink It Fresh